 - It runs on multiple tools

-RetroArch is definitely one of the best Super Nintendo emulators which come with cross-platform support.
-It utilizes Libretro; a powerful development interface allowing gamers to enjoy SNES games on different platforms.
-This emulator is described as a front-end that supports programs converted into strong libraries known as Liberto cores.
+RetroArch is one of the best Super Nintendo emulators with cross-platform support.
+It utilizes Libretro, a powerful development interface allowing gamers to enjoy SNES games on different platforms.
+This front-end emulator supports programs converted into strong libraries known as Liberto cores.

 RetroArch has advanced features like shaders, rewinding, and netplay.
-Aside from that, it can document and run your gameplay to platforms like YouTube.
-It also enables players to enjoy a wide variety of games updated on platforms like GameCube, Nintendo Wii, Game Boy, and others.
+Aside from that, it can document and run your gameplay on platforms like YouTube.
+It also lets players enjoy updated games on platforms like GameCube, Nintendo Wii, Game Boy, and others.

-- Does not limit players to released games for a single support
+- It does not limit players to released games for a single support

 - It’s free

 - It’s compatible with many tools

-ZSNES is a superior Nintendo emulator that runs SNES for iPhone and other gadgets with much ease.
-The development of this emulator stopped in 2007 but it’s still fashionable among emulation followers.
+ZSNES is a superior Nintendo emulator that runs SNES for iPhone and other gadgets easily.
+The development of this emulator stopped in 2007, but it’s still fashionable among emulation followers.

-This emulation has the latest features which include; save state support and filters to enhance video output.
-It also has a recently played game list that records the last 10 games played on the emulator.
+This emulation has the latest features, which include; save-state support and filters to enhance video output.
+It also has a recently played game list that records the last 10 games on the emulator.
 ZSNES has a security stunt and chances for a ROM to take gamers to a webpage and install unwanted applications on the system.
-Even so, downloading ROMs from trusted sources is the best way to avoid the exploit.
+Even so, downloading ROMs from trusted sources is the best way to avoid exploitation.